Top stock tips by Mitessh Thakkar, Sudarshan Sukhani

 Mitessh Thakkar of mitesshthakkar.com

-Buy HDFC for a target price of Rs 2,700 with a stop loss below Rs 2,590
+Buy Cummins for a target price of Rs 985 with a stop loss at Rs 924

-Buy Ashok Leyland around Rs 130 for a target of Rs 138 with a stop loss at Rs 126.5
+Buy M&M for a target price of Rs 820 with a stop loss at Rs 770

 Sudarshan Sukhani of s2analytics.com

-Buy Asian Paints for a target price of Rs 3,035 with a stop loss at Rs 2,960
+Buy Apollo Hospitals for a target price of Rs 4,130 with a stop loss at Rs 4,010

-Buy Godrej Consumer Products for a target of Rs 990 with a stop loss at Rs 965
+Buy PVR for a target price of Rs 1,440 with a stop loss at Rs 1,400

-Sell Maruti Suzuki for a target of Rs 6,980 with a stop loss at Rs 7,160
+Sell Bajaj Auto for a target price of Rs 3,740 with a stop loss at Rs 3,850

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.